 Myanmar Travel Health Advice

-There are basic medical facilities in Rangoon and Mandalay, but for serious medical cases, evacuation is recommended.
+There are basic medical facilities in Yangon (Rangoon) and Mandalay, but in general medical facilities in Myanmar are poor and evacuation is recommended for serious medical cases.
 Payment in cash is usually required before any treatment.
 Comprehensive medical insurance is advised.

 View information on diseases:

 We are looking for contributors for our Myanmar travel guide.
 If you are a local, a regular traveller to Myanmar or a travel professional with time to contribute and answer occasional forum questions, please contact us.